The first radio view of a type Ibn supernova in SN 2023fyq: Understanding the mass-loss history in the last decade before the explosion: Introduction

 As the supernova explodes, the ejecta will run into the CSM, causing non-thermal radio synchrotron emission given the strong magnetic field and fast ($\sim$ 10,000 km/s) shock \citep{Chevalier_1982}.
 The hot shocked material can also generate thermal X-rays \citep{Chevalier_1982}.
-Two type Ibn SNe (SN 2006jc and 2022ablq) have been detected at X-ray wavelengths \citep{Immler_2008, Pellegrino_2022}.
-These X-ray observations both revealed that these SNe likely had an intense outburst of mass-loss $\sim$ 2 years pre-explosion.
-While roughly 100 CCSNe have been detected at radio wavelengths \citep{Bietenholz_2021}, a SN Ibn has never been detected despite attempts with multiple different objects \citep{Shivvers_2017,smith08}.
+Three type Ibn SNe have been detected at X-ray wavelengths: SN 2006jc \citep{Immler_2008}, SN 2010al \citep{Ofek_2013} (initially classified as a type IIn) and SN 2022ablq \citep{ Pellegrino_2022}.
+These X-ray observations revealed that these SNe likely had an intense outburst of mass-loss $\sim$ 1-2 years pre-explosion.
+While roughly 100 CCSNe have been detected at radio wavelengths \citep{Bietenholz_2021}, a SN Ibn has never been detected despite attempts for multiple different objects \citep{Shivvers_2017,smith08}.
 Given that very few objects have been sampled out to late times (beyond $\sim$ 30 days-meaning the mass loss was only probed out to $\sim$ 1 year pre-explosion given characteristic 10,000/1000 km/s shock/wind speeds) and/or with high sensitivity $< 10^{26} \rm{ergs s^{-1} Hz^{-1}}$, these non-detections are not particularly constraining for the subclass as a whole.
 In this work, we report the first radio detection of an SN Ibn, SN 2023fyq.
 We use the radio emission of SN\ 2023fyq to constrain the mass-loss history of its progenitor system.
-SN\ 2023fyq has been studied extensively at optical wavelengths even before explosion: SN\, 2023fyq showed evidence for optical precursor emission indicative of pre-explosion outbursts for at least 1000 days \citep{Dong_2024,Brennan_2024}.
-The object then rose dramatically in brightness and eventually exploded on 16 July 2023 \citep{Brennan_2024}. \citet{Brennan_2024} estimated the explosion date relative to the time of maximum through blackbody fits.
+SN\ 2023fyq has been studied extensively at optical wavelengths even before explosion: SN\, 2023fyq showed evidence for optical precursor emission indicative of pre-explosion outbursts for at least 1500 days \citep{Dong_2024,Brennan_2024}.
+The object then rose dramatically in brightness, and the explosion date (in our frame) was inferred as 16 July 2023 \citep{Brennan_2024}. \citet{Brennan_2024} estimated this explosion date relative to the time of maximum through blackbody fits.
 We take all epochs in this work relative to this explosion date.
 We note that our results are robust even with an explosion date error of $\sim$ $\pm$ 15 days.
-The SN is roughly 15" offset from the center of its host galaxy, NGC\,4388 -- which is at a distance of 18 Mpc using the most recent Tully-Fisher estimate \citep{Dong_2024}.
+The SN is roughly 15" offset from the center of its host galaxy, NGC\,4388 -- which is at a distance of 18 $\pm$ 3.7 Mpc using the most recent Tully-Fisher estimate \citep{Dong_2024}.
 This galaxy has attracted interest on its own as a unique radio and X-ray-bright active galactic nucleus (AGN) \citep{Sargent_2024,Goldman_2024}.